Cyfrin/html-fund-me-cu/README.md

 Additionally, add your localhost with chainid 31337 to your metamask.

-1. Refresh the front end, input an amount in the text box, and hit `fund` button after connecting
+4. Refresh the front end, input an amount in the text box, and hit `fund` button after connecting

 ## Execute a transaction - zkSync

 If you want to execute a transaction follow this:

+> Foundry

 1. Open up the `foundry-fund-me-f23` repo, and run a local zkSync node.